 - Comprehensive treatment of AS 1170.4.

-- Review of other international loading standards.
+- A brief introduction to other international loading standards.

-- Seismic detailing for reinforced concrete structures.
+- Ductile and limited ductile seismic detailing for reinforced concrete structures (AS 3600).

 - Seismic detailing for steel structures.

 - Near source ground motion.